-Non-members: Please ask about payment option for membership & class bundle.
+Non-members: Please ask about payment option for membership & class bundle via Paypal.

 Membership in Escribiente is $30 (through June 30, 2020).

-Allow a few weeks for your Welcome packet to arrive, which includes a $10 coupon which can be applied to any Escribiente class, including this one!
+Allow a week or two for your Welcome packet to arrive, which includes a $10 coupon which can be applied to any Escribiente class, including this one!
 Basic kit of supplies may be purchased from your instructor.

 Email Trish to get on wait list for next class, Spring 2020 (please add email to your Contacts so my reply doesn't end up in your spam folder!): Trish Meyer email: